Sleep (album): Related releases

 New sequences and selections from Sleep were part of a free sleep music and meditation timer mobile app for iOS, introduced to help users sleep, meditate, and focus.

-In April 2020, a documentary Max Richter's Sleep was released.
-Directed by Natalie Johns, the film follows Richter and Mahr performances during the album's tour including an open-air concert in Los Angeles, and performance footage from Berlin, Sydney, and Paris, as well as behind-the-scenes footage.
+In April 2020, the documentary Max Richter's Sleep was released.
+Directed by Natalie Johns, the film follows Richter and Mahr performances during the album's tour including an open-air concert in Los Angeles, and includes performance footage from Berlin, Sydney, and Paris, as well as behind-the-scenes footage.

 In March 2023, Sleep: Tranquility Base EP was released, with new versions of themes from Sleep.
-Titled after the Tranquility Base on the Moon.
+It was titled after the Tranquility Base on the Moon.
+Further remixes by Kelly Lee Owens and Alva Noto followed.

+In January 2024, a "faded" edition of Sleep was released on streaming platforms.
+In March 2024, Sleep: Piano Edition digital EP is set to be released, with three extended reimagined tracks for solo piano, performed by Richter himself.

+For the 10th anniversary of Sleep, on 5 September 2025, Richter released a hypnagogia-themed sequel entitled Sleep Circle.
+The double-album's release was accompanied by two London shows.